pymarktools

 # Check current directory for dead links

-pymarktools check dead-links .
+pymarktools check --no-check-dead-images .

 # Check specific file with verbose output

-pymarktools --verbose check dead-links README.md
+pymarktools --verbose check --no-check-dead-images README.md

 # Fast check - local files only

-pymarktools check dead-links docs/ --no-check-external
+pymarktools check --no-check-dead-images docs/ --no-check-external

 Comprehensive Checking